 Thomas Fogal

-Picture of Tom I hold a couple different affiliations these days.
-I am a
+I hold a couple different affiliations these days.
+I am a:

-I did my graduate (masters) and undergraduate work at the University of New Hampshire.
-My thesis committee consisted of Prof. Bergeron, Prof. Hatcher, and Dr. Childs.
-In February 2012, I began my Ph.D. with Jens Krüger at the Universität des Saarland.
+I did my masters and undergraduate work at the University of New Hampshire.
+My thesis committee consisted of Prof. Bergeron, Prof. Hatcher, and Prof. Childs.
+In January 2012, I began my Ph.D. with Jens Krüger at the Universität des Saarlandes, but shortly thereafter we moved up to the Ruhr area to form the HPC group at the Universität Duisburg-Essen.

 Publications